DocsScript Studio › The script element types

 • Scene Heading: left-aligned, uppercase, bold

-• Description: left-aligned, normal
+• Action: left-aligned, normal

 • Character: centred (Hollywood) / indented (TW), uppercase